Cape Town Tours

 Option 3 : The Military Route

 Cape Town, the mother city of South Africa, was established by Dutch VOC (Dutch East India Company) governor, Jan Van Riebeeck in 1652.
 So started the rich history of European settlement in Southern Africa.
 Allow us to guide you through the various stages of development of the Cape Colony to modern day South Africa.
 There are many monuments and relics from our historical past still to be seen.
-The most important being the 'Kasteel de Goede Hoop' which was built by Van Riebeeck and is still operational today.
-The are signal guns, lookout posts and gun emplacements dating from way back doted all over the peninsula.
-We can even show you early Dutch pre-occupation with reclaiming land from the sea.
+The most important being the 'Kasteel de Goede Hoop' which was built by Govenor Jan Van Riebeeck and is still operational today.
+There are signal guns, lookout posts and gun emplacements dating from way back dotted all over the peninsula.
+We can even show you the early Dutch pre-occupation of reclaiming land from the sea.
 This is a day trip and can be booked separately or together with any of our other exciting tours.

 Option 4 : Mountains and Valleys Route